Environmental delegates gather in Colombia for a conference on dwindling global biodiversity

 “A lot of discourse has been given about the voices of local communities … Indigenous peoples really playing a key role,” he said.
 “So that’s one of the things that we’ll be looking for at COP16.”

-Indigenous peoples hold the solutions to combat the climate change and biodiversity crises, Rico said.
+Indigenous peoples hold the solutions to combat the climate change and biodiversity crises, said Laura Rico, campaign director at Avaaz, a global activism nonprofit.

 “They’re who have been taking care of the land, healing the land through their governance systems, their care systems and their ways of life,” she said.
 “So … it’s fundamental that the COP recognizes, promotes and encourages the legalization of their territories.”